followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxList/1 Configuration/onItemClick.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the [itemClick](/Documentation/ApiReference/UI_Widgets/dxList/Events/#itemClick) event.
+A function that is executed when a list item is clicked or tapped.
+Applies only if the [selectionMode](/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#selectionMode) is *"none"*.
 <!--/shortDescription-->

 <!--fullDescription-->
-Assign a function to perform a custom action when a widget item is clicked.

-To navigate to a specific URL when the **itemClick** event fires, assign that URL directly to this option.

 #####See Also#####
 - [List - Universal Actions](/Documentation/Guide/Widgets/List/End-User_Interaction/Universal_Actions/)
 <!--/fullDescription-->